Unusual things to do in London: hidden gems and quirky spots

 It’s a charming space with fascinating interiors.
 On the way to the music room, we passed through the Picture Research Library, the costume-making workshop and different rooms in the studio with costumes from film and TV productions.

-The location is in Rotherhithe, so you can discover this lesser-known part of London and visit some attractions in nearby Bermondsey before your evening entertainment at Sands Films.
+Like some other hidden gems in London, the location is a bit out of the way, in Rotherhithe,.
+You can discover this lesser-known part of London and visit some attractions in nearby Bermondsey before your evening entertainment at Sands Films.

-You can check the schedule of events on their website.
+You can check the schedule of events on the Sands Films website.

 Address: 82 Saint Marychurch St, London SE16 4HZ

-If you’re in London in September, you’re in for a chance to see some of the most interesting buildings in London.
+If you’re in London in September, you’re in for a chance to see some of the best hidden gems in London.

 During the Open House weekend, you can visit many of the buildings around the city that are not usually open to the public.